nebulab/playbook/procedure/paga.md

 December, while the fourteenth is paid in June.

-The payslip showing all the various amounts for the month or additional months can be found in the private `Payroll` folder in our Google Drive.
+The payslip showing all the various amounts for the month or additional months can be found in the private `Buste Paga` folder in our Google Drive until 12/2018 or in the documents section of Dipendenti in Cloud starting from 01/2019.